ibm-cloud-docs/Cloudant/api/advanced_replication.md

 target,
 and other options.

-With the exception of the `cancel` field, the fields in the JSON document supplied to the `_replicate` endpoint are identical to those in a replication document stored in the [`_replicator` database](replication.html#replicator-database).
+Except for the `cancel` field, the fields in the JSON document that is supplied to the `_replicate` endpoint are identical to those fields in a replication document that is stored in the [`_replicator` database](replication.html#replicator-database).
 The JSON document uses the [replication document format](replication.html#replication-document-format).

 The fields of the JSON request are as follows: